ebk45/thermostat/lib/user_stories.md

 #### User Story Five 🚧
 ```
 As a homeowner concerned about rising energy prices
-I would like to activate a power saving mode
+I would like a power saving mode on by default
-This should set the maximum temperature to 25
+This should set the maximum temperature to 25 when on
+and 36 when off
 ```